kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/README.md

 The code herein is not listed in chapter order but by project name.
 A lookup from chapter number to project name is provided below.

 Furthermore, the code herein is not a complete Cordova project.
 The build artifacts (namely the `platforms`, `plugins`, etc., directories) are ignored.
-Only the `www` directory is provided.
+Only the `www` directory and `config.xml` file for each project is provided.
 In order to execute any of these projects, you'll need to create a new Cordova project and copy the relevant files from this repository into your project.

+## Useful Directories

+Other than the actual code for each project, the following directories may be of interest to you:

+* `/design`
+  * Contains icons and splash screen for each project, except the localization demo.
+Also contains design documents for each project in PDF and OmniGraffle format.
+* `/template`
+  * Contains the template we used to create each project (`cordova create ... --copy-from ./template`).
+This is built in Chapter 2, but you are free to use this copy instead of working through those steps.
+* `/framework`
+  * Contains the version of the YASMF-Next framework that was used to build the projects.
+You are welcome to update the framework version at any time, but it is always possible that new framework versions might break the apps.

+## Useful Scripts

+Contained within the top level of this project are several useful scripts. **NOTE:** Your use of these scripts is at your own risk.
+Neither the author of the book and code nor Packt Publishing can be held liable for the use, abuse, or misuse of these scripts.

+* `copyIcons.shl`
+  * Copies the icons from the design folders into a specific project.
+Take a peek inside to see how we overwrite Cordova's stock icons.
+  * Useful when you first create a new project, after you add the platforms to the project.
+Also useful if you need to remove the platform for any reason and then add it back.
+  * Example: `sh copyIcons.shl design/filer-icon-v7 filerv7 FilerV7` (the third parameter is the Xcode project name, located in `/platforms/ios`)
+* `copySplash.shl`
+  * Copies the splash screens from the design folders into a specific project.
+Take a peek inside to see how we overwrite Cordova's stock splash screens for iOS.
+  * Useful when you first create a new project, after you add the platforms to the project.
+Also useful if you need to remove the platform for any reason and then add it back.
+  * Example: `sh copySplash.shl design/filer-splash filerv7 FilerV7`
+* `copyIconsAndSplashes.shl`
+  * This script automates the process of copying all the icons and splash screens for each project into their corresponding platform directories.
+  * Example: `sh copyIconsAndSplashes.shl`
+* `updateProjectPlugins.shl`
+  * Updates the Cordova platform on each project to the most recent version. ***Careful!** Things may break!*
+  * Updates all the plugins for each project to the most recent version by removing them and adding them back. ***Careful!** Things will probably break!*
+* `createProject.shl`
+  * Creates a project based on one of our projects.
+  * Example: `sh ./createProject.shl filerv1 FilerV1`
+* `createProjects.shl`
+  * Run this command to create all the Cordova projects automatically.
+Once created, each project will be automatically updated, and all plugins will be added.
+Icons and splash screens will also be created.
+  * Example: `sh ./createProjects.shl`

+Note that these scripts are shell scripts that should work on Mac OS X or Linux.
+If you want to use them on Windows, you'll need to adapt them to the correct syntax.

 ## Chapter/Project Lookup